SriramGugulothu/AI-ML-FFN/README.md

 #FeedForward.ipynb

-This document is helpful in understanding the code implementation **DL_assignment.ipynb** The code is structured as follows:
+This document is helpful in understanding the code implementation **FNN.ipynb** The code is structured as follows:
 **DataSet**:
     - I have downloaded the fashion_mnist dataset